New nerve block combo aims to slash Post-Surgery pain

 Summary

-This study tested whether adding ketamine or magnesium sulfate to a standard numbing injection (nerve block) could better control pain after breast cancer surgery.
-It involved 60 women undergoing surgery and measured how much morphine they needed afterward and how long their pain relief lasted.
+This study tested if adding ketamine or magnesium sulfate to a standard numbing injection (nerve block) could better control pain after breast cancer surgery.
+It involved 60 women and measured how much morphine they needed for pain relief in the first two days after their operation.
 The goal was to find a safer, more effective way to manage post-surgical pain.

 Get updates